Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 [Back to main page](./)

 ## EDUCATION

+- **J.P.
+Morgan & Chase Co.
+Cybersecurity Job Simulation (Forage)**
+  *July 2024*
+  Performed tasks of an Information Security Analyst at J.P.
+Morgan & Chase Co., such as detecting fraudulent transactions in a large dataset of financial data, hardening Django web application with 2FA, developing a Machine Learning model to detect spam email and scripting a RBAC algorithm.

+- **Telstra Cybersecurity Virtual Internship Program **
+  *July 2024*
+  Responded to a security incident as a Cybersecurity Analyst for Telstra, by communicating with stakeholders, examining network logs for attack patterns that revealed a DDoS attack, coding a firewall rule to mitigate it, and performing digital forensics to document the incident and recommend prevention measures against future attacks.

+- **Mastercard Cybersecurity Virtual Internship Program**
+  *May 2024*
+  Analyzed phishing emails and developed a social awareness campaign on phishing as part of Mastercard's Security Awareness Team.

 - **M.A. in Philosophy (Pontificia Universidad Javeriana de Bogotá)**
   *January 2023 - April 2024*